neovide/neovide/website/docs/command-line-reference.md

 **Available since 0.12.2.**

 This sets the window title to be hidden on macOS.
+Only works with `frame` set to `transparent` or `buttonless`.

 ### Application Icon